Crime in Serbia: Organised crime

 The Yugoslav Wars prompted criminals a "way out" of economic disaster during the international imposed sanctions against Serbia.
 Serbian criminals have been recruited to state security forces, a notable example is Legija, a commander in the Arkan's Tigers which after the war was re-labeled as the JSO (Red Berets), he allegedly planned the murder of Prime Minister Zoran Đinđić.

+In 2021, Serbia ranked 33rd in the Global Organised Crime Index, behind only Russia in terms of highest organised crime rate.
+According to the index, ″mafia style″ groups have significant protection by prosecutors, political figures and the media.
+The country was described as a place of origin, transit and destination for human trafficking, with trade also including illegal arms and drugs.

 Corruption

 Corruption levels are perceived to be high by surveyed residents of Serbia, and public trust in key institutions remains low.

 Public procurement, public administration recruitment processes, mining and rail operations are sectors with a serious problem of conflict of interest.
 The European Commission has raised concern over Serbia's judiciary, police, health and education sectors that are particularly vulnerable to corruption.
 Transparency Serbia estimated in September 2016 that at least 374,000 cases of "petty corruption" in public services remain undiscovered every year.
+In 2022, Serbia scored 36 on Transparency International's corruption perception index, placing it at rank 101 out of 180 countries in terms of most corrupt countries in the world, meaning Serbia ranked as one of the nations with highest corruption rates in Europe.

 Piracy

-Piracy in Serbia is increasing in intensity in 2000s and 2010s.
+Piracy in Serbia increased in intensity during the 2000s and 2010s.
 Especially threatened is the shipping on the part of Danube between Belgrade and Smederevo.
 Most commonly, pirates will plunder bulk cargo such as oil, coke, metals, grains, sugar or fertilizers, but sometimes also remove cables and electric motors from the ships.

-The confrontations of the pirates with the crews rarely escalate, with a single shipman murder recorded, in late-2000s.
+The confrontations of the pirates with the crews rarely escalate, with a single shipman murder recorded, in the late 2000s.
 This is, in part, because crews will often cooperate with the pirates, sell part of the cargo, then report the piracy to receive insurance money.
 Cases of cooperation of the pirates with the police have also been recorded.

 The pirates will also often engage in smuggling fuel and other goods across Danube.